Now mentored by award winning international VFX company Rushes

 Where can this course take me?

-The 2D/Compositing artists are in the last department a shot must go through in the VFX pipeline before being finalised by the VFX Supervisor and Director.
-Since all the elements necessary for the shot culminate here, it is the artist’s responsibility to make the shot look totally believable!
+Compositors are the masters of make-believe, responsible for creating the illusion of reality.
+They compose the final image in a VFX or motion picture sequence, creating VFX that make the impossible, possible!
+Without them, we’d all be looking at the wires that support actors during action sequences, or shots lacking in atmosphere or composition.
+As a 2D/Compositing artists it is the artist’s responsibility to make the shot look totally believable!
 You’ll need an artist’s keen trained eye for photo realistic details so that you always create exceptional imagery.
 The excitement and gratification of producing the end result is an exhilarating position and creative career to grow into.

 Compositors often start out as rotoscope artists or in junior roles, but can rise to become mid-level, then senior compositors and compositing supervisors.
 From here the path is open to becoming a VFX supervisor.